tanpv/mwswp/book/create-soup-and-search.md

 You could see that HTML content page is structured in tree.
 Normal scenario is after find out the parent tag, we can find out children inside that parent.

-For example following code will return the first `b` tag inside the first `p` tag.
+For example following code will return the first  all`a` tags inside the parent `p` tag.

 ```python
 # search for parent